 Blown Fuses and Control Panels

 Traditional self-cleaning cycles use high temperatures to melt away the build-up of grease and caked-on food.
-These temps skyrocket as high as 900-1000°F. These temperatures are 2-3 times higher than the normal operating temperature of your oven, and it’s not surprising they’re a little rough on it.
+These temps skyrocket as high as 900-1000°F. That’s 2-3 times higher than the normal operating temperature of your oven, and it’s not surprising it’s a little rough on it.

 Newer ovens are designed with the heating elements hidden, which helps to avoid smoking when food splatters or drips.
 But the downside to this design is that it’s difficult for air to circulate correctly around these elements.
 This sadly contributes towards damaged heating elements, blown fuses, and damage to electronics within the oven.

 You’d think the manufacturers would be aware of this flaw, right?
 Indeed they are.
-But consumers love the self-cleaning feature so much that the manufactures feel pressured to go along with it despite the risk of the self-cleaning function, decreasing the longevity of the oven.
+But consumers love the self-cleaning feature so much that the manufacturers feel pressured to go along with it despite the risk of the self-cleaning function decreasing the longevity of the oven.

 Appliance repair shops also recommend against using the cycle and will be the first to tell you that numerous service calls they get are the result of a self-cleaning cycle run gone wrong.
 Further, accessing hidden heating elements or replacing circuit boards damaged by the heat are neither fast nor cheap repairs.

 Even though there are some risks associated with using the self-cleaning cycle on your oven, you can still use it as long as you exercise caution.
 We have some critical steps to take to ensure that everyone stays safe and also to protect the longevity of your oven.

 - Do a quick, manual clean first: Use hot water, soap, and a plastic scrub pad or non-scratch spatula to tackle some of the grime and build-up.
 Remove as many caked-on chunks of food and grease as possible since these are the items that will be turned into ash and smoke by the cycle if they aren’t removed.